ruromero/submariner-enhancements/submariner/IPSec-transport-mode.md

-# Cable Driver Enhancement - IPSec Transport Mode
+# Cable Driver Enhancement - Overlay over IPSec Transport Mode

 ## Summary

 Submariner today supports three cable drivers: VXLAN, IPSec (tunnel mode) and WireGuard.
-The goal of this proposal is to outline the enhancements needed for the Submariner Cable Driver to enable IPSec in transport mode.
+The goal of this proposal is to outline the enhancements needed for the Submariner Cable Driver to enable Overlay-over-IPSec in transport mode.

 For Overlay-over-IPSec in transport mode with further configuration, the benefits fall into the following categories: